-The annual She Leads High Conference is a one-day leadership event specifically targeted at young women, including female identifying and non-binary people, in years 9 and 10.
+The annual She Leads High Conference is a one-day leadership event for young women, including female-identifying and non-binary people, in years 9 and 10.

-The event format includes interactive workshops, keynote speeches, and speed networking with young women who are leading in their communities.
+The event format includes interactive workshops, keynote speeches and a panel with young women who are leading in their communities.

-Find out more about what happened at the 2020 She Leads High Conference:
+Learn more about the 2020 She Leads High Conference:

-The annual She Leads High Conference returned on 1 November 2019 and was held at the Ann Harding Conference Centre, thanks to our on-going partnership with the University Of Canberra.
+The annual She Leads High Conference returned on 1 November 2019 and was held at the Ann Harding Conference Centre, in partnership with the University of Canberra.

-The day followed the theme, Speak Up, which inspired students to learn key confidence building skills from a variety of diverse young women leaders that would allow them to ignite their own leadership journeys.
+The day followed the theme, Speak Up, which inspired students to learn key confidence-building skills from diverse young women leaders that would allow them to ignite their own leadership journeys.

-Two workshops were run on the day, including Finding the Courage to Speak Up facilitated by Defence Force Recruiting, and B.R.A.V.E, hosted by YWCA Canberra’s Youth Engagement and Gender Specialist team.
+Two workshops were run on the day, including Finding the Courage to Speak Up facilitated by Defence Force Recruiting, and B.R.A.V.E, hosted by YWCA Canberra’s Youth Engagement and Gender Specialist teams.

-Speakers included Ciara Duggan and keynote Melissa Breen.
+Speakers included Ciára Duggan and keynote Melissa Breen.
 Panellists included Sandra Elhelw Wright, Asha Clementi and Nicola Louise Barker.
-All speakers arranged their discussion points around how to Speak Up, the Conference theme, and each attendee came away tips and tricks to build confidence, maintain self care and form a leadership identity.
+All speakers arranged their discussion points around how to Speak Up, and each attendee came away tips and tricks to build confidence, maintain self-care and form a leadership identity.

 Lightbulb Improv facilitated an interactive and engaging activity to teach students how to respond under pressure, think creatively and communicate effectively.

-To learn more about the 2019 She Leads High Conference, see the following:
+Learn more about the 2019 She Leads High Conference:

-The annual She Leads High Conference was held on 1 November 2018, bringing together 118 young women from 11 ACT and Canberra-region schools.
-This year, the Conference was opened to surrounding rural schools and gained the participation of 2 rural NSW schools.
+The 2018 She Leads High Conference was held on 1 November 2018, bringing together 118 young women from 11 ACT and Canberra-region schools.
+This year, the conference was opened to surrounding rural schools and gained the participation of two rural NSW schools.

-The theme of the conference this year was Be Bold and encouraged students to identify the myriad of unique leadership types within the community, alongside working toward building their own leadership style and identity.
+The theme of Be Bold encouraged students to identify the myriad of unique leadership types within the community, alongside working toward building their own leadership styles and identities.

 Two workshops were run on the day, including Being Bold But Not Alone, facilitated by Defence Force Recruiting, and Positive Identities, hosted by YWCA Canberra’s Youth Engagement Team.

-To learn more about the 2018 She Leads High Conference, see the following:
+Learn more about the 2018 She Leads High Conference:

-The inaugural She Leads High Conference was held on 28 November 2017 at the Ann Harding Conference Centre, thanks to our on-going partnership with the University Of Canberra.
+The inaugural She Leads High Conference was held on 28 November 2017 at the Ann Harding Conference Centre, in partnership with the University of Canberra.
 The event brought together more than 80 young women from 12 ACT and Canberra-region schools.

-Students left the Conference with an understanding that they can be a leader in their homes, schools, workplaces and communities coupled with the skillset to identify potential issues, the confidence to address them directly and the tools needed to overcome these issues.
+Students left the conference with an understanding that they can be a leader in their homes, schools, workplaces and communities, and the skillset to identify potential issues, the confidence to address them directly and the tools needed to overcome these issues.

 Two workshops were run on the day, including Language for Empowerment, facilitated by Stella Schools, and Positive Identities, hosted by YWCA Canberra’s Youth Engagement Team.

-To learn more about the 2017 She Leads High Conference, see the following:
+Learn more about the 2017 She Leads High Conference: